All Saints GAC: Hurling

 All Saints compete in the Antrim Junior Hurling Championship, and in Division 4 of the county Hurling League.

 The club has yet to win any county title, but has had a number of representatives on the County Junior Hurling team, County Minor B (South West teams) and various Development Squads.
 Some of those involved to date are Christopher McAffee, Damien Kelly, Liam Cassely, Enda Casey, Conrad Butcher, Peter Butcher, Aiden O'Kane, Paul Scullion, Christopher Downey, Ciaran Cassely and Damien Gillan.

 Ladies' Gaelic football

-All Saints Ladies were among the first clubs to compete in County Antrim Ladies' Gaelic Football Board competitions, in an amalgamation in 1995 and their own right in 1996, but they appear to be inactive as of May 2013.
+All Saints Ladies were among the first clubs to compete in County Antrim Ladies' Gaelic Football Board competitions, in an amalgamation in 1995 and their own right in 1996, Reformed 2018 and now playing in Division 2 Antrim LGFA.